Back to Podcast Guides

 Daily practice anchoring insight in the body and schedule turning practice into another perfection project

-The tactical rule: share enough to be supported, not so much that the most tender parts get trampled by premature opinions.
+The tactical rule: share enough to be supported, and keep the most tender parts for the people who have earned your trust.

 This is especially important if your journey touches work, family, faith, identity, or belonging.
-A call to growth often changes your place in other people’s nervous systems.
-Resistance does not always mean you are wrong; it may mean the old relational pattern is being renegotiated.
+A call to growth often changes your place in other people's nervous systems.
+Resistance from others may be the old relational pattern being renegotiated, with their system responding to the shift.

 Return with a project, a practice ecology, and ordinary responsibilities

-Many transformation stories end at the mountaintop, the retreat, the vision, or the breakthrough.
-Ben and Jonny spend time on the harder question: how do you return to the village?13
+Many transformation stories end at the mountaintop, the retreat, the vision, the breakthrough.
+Ben and I spent time on the harder question: how do you bring what you found back into ordinary life?

-After a wilderness quest with Animas Valley Institute, Ben was encouraged to come back with a project — not necessarily a forever calling, but something actionable enough to carry insight into life.
+After a wilderness quest with Animas Valley Institute, Ben was encouraged to come back with a project.
+Something actionable enough to carry insight into daily reality.
 His first project became a one-night solo show for his community.
-Later, the material evolved into The Way Home.14
+Later, the material evolved into The Way Home.

 Use the return-project format: